 Parliament decides on new European laws with the Council of Ministers, which represents Member States.
 Before going to the full plenary session for a final vote, European Parliament members debate and shape European laws and policies in the Parliament’s numerous committees.

-Many of these committees focus on the same topics as those tackled by the films selected for the LUX Prize competition.
+Many of these committees focus on the same topics as those tackled by the films selected for the LUX FILM PRIZE competition.

-The following Parliament Committees in particular concentrate on the social and human rights issues at the centre of the LUX Prize films.
+The following Parliament Committees in particular concentrate on the social and human rights issues at the centre of the LUX FILM PRIZE films.

 It deals with the definition, promotion and protection of women's rights in the Union.
-This includes equal opportunities in the labour market and treatment at work; the removal of all forms of discrimination based on sex; gender mainstreaming in all policy sectors; and information policy on women.
+This includes the removal of all forms of discrimination based on gender, equal opportunities in the labour market and treatment at work;; gender mainstreaming in all policy sectors; and information policy on women.
 It also looks at the promotion of women's rights in third countries.

 Its remit includes human rights, the protection of minorities and the promotion of democratic values in third countries.
 It has set up a sub-committee focusing solely on human rights to help it in this work.